Skylar Grey: 2012–2014: Don't Look Down and collaborations

-In August 2012, appeared twice as a guest vocalist on American hip hop supergroup Slaughterhouse's second album, Welcome to: Our House (2012).
+In August 2012, Grey appeared twice as a guest vocalist on American hip-hop supergroup Slaughterhouse's second album, Welcome to: Our House (2012).
 In September 2012, Grey's song "Building a Monster", was featured on the soundtrack to Tim Burton's Frankenweenie.

 In 2012, Grey co-wrote Russian-German producer Zedd's 2012 single "Clarity" featuring Foxes, which won the Grammy Award for Best Dance Recording in 2014.

 In February 2013, American recording artist CeeLo Green released a single titled "Only You", which he co-wrote with Grey.
 On March 8, 2013, Grey performed a six-song set for "Guitar Center Sessions" on DirecTV.
 Grey also contributed an exclusive song, titled "Slowly Freaking Out", to the soundtrack album for the film 2013 film The Host, based on the novel by Stephenie Meyer, In April 2013, Grey contributed to will.i.am's fourth solo album #willpower, on the song "Love Bullets".

 On October 31, 2012, Grey announced Eminem would be executive producer for her album whose title she had changed from Invinsible to Don't Look Down.
 The album was preceded by the singles "C'mon Let Me Ride", "Final Warning", and "Wear Me Out".
 Grey's second album, Don't Look Down, was released July 5, 2013.The album debuted at number eight on the US Billboard 200 chart, selling 24,000 copies in the United States.